 CONN-1.00-50: DOS version is not 3.1 or later.
 The NetWare Requester for DOS cannot be loaded.
 Reboot your computer with DOS v3.1 or later; then load the NetWare Requester for DOS files.

-Explanation The DOS Requester requires DOS version v3.1 or above to operate.
-The
+Explanation: The DOS Requester requires DOS version v3.1 or above to operate.
+The current DOS version is not v3.1 or later so the DOS Requester cannot be loaded.

-Action Upgrade the DOS version on your machine to v3.1 or above.

-CONN-1.00-51: An older version of the shell is loaded.
+Upgrade the DOS version on your machine to v3.1 or above.
+Action: CONN-1.00-51: An older version of the shell is loaded.
 The NetWare Requester for DOS cannot be loaded.
 Unload the shell; then load the NetWare Requester for DOS files.

-Explanation The DOS Requester cannot be loaded with the NetWare shell.
+Explanation: The DOS Requester cannot be loaded with the NetWare shell.
 The NetWare shell has been loaded in your machine.
-For NetWare shell compatibility, use shell in use does not support the "/U" parameter, reboot the machine without loading the NetWare shell.
-See "NetWare DOS Requester Parameters" on page 116 for more information.
+For NetWare shell compatibility, use NETX.VLM rather than loading the NetWare shell.

+Action: Type "NETX /U" to unload the NetWare shell.
+If the version of the NetWare shell in use does not support the "/U" parameter, reboot the machine without loading the NetWare shell.
+See "NetWare DOS Requester Parameters" on page 102 for more information.